 8 Ameriprise Financial Q4 2018 Statistical Supplement.

-12 Forbes/SHOOK Research listings are based on data compiled by many of the nation’s most productive advisors, selected by their firms, which is then submitted to and judged by SHOOK Research.
-Key factors and criteria include: assets under management, revenue produced over a three-year period, regulatory and compliance record, and credentials/years of professional experience.
+12 This listing is based on data compiled by many of the nation’s most productive advisors, selected by their firms, which is then submitted to and judged by SHOOK Research.
+Key factors and criteria include: assets under management, revenue produced for the firm, regulatory and compliance record, and credentials/years of professional experience.
+SHOOK Research considered wealth advisors who are mothers with children living at home and under the age of 21.
 Portfolio performance is not a factor.
 This award is not indicative of this advisor’s future performance.
-Neither Forbes nor SHOOK Research receives compensation in exchange for placement on the ranking.
+Neither Working Mother nor SHOOK Research receives compensation in exchange for placement on the ranking.

 13 Financial results reflect operating results.
 See 2018 Annual Report at ameriprise.com/annualreport.